What is the neatest fact about jellyfish?

 Irukandji are the smallest jellyfish in the world.
 They live in Australia and have venom that is very powerful; 100 times as potent as that of a cobra and 1,000 times as potent as that of a tarantula.

-How is climate change affecting jellyfish?
+How is global warming affecting jellyfish?

 Conventional wisdom states that global warming is spiking jellyfish populations but a recent study disputes that finding: